apache/kylin/website/docs/development/coding_convention.md

 limitations under the License.
 ```

 The checkstyle plugin will check the header rule when packaging also.
 The license file locates under `dev-support/checkstyle-apache-header.txt`.
-To make it easy for developers, please add the header as Copyright Profile and set it as default for Kylin project.
+To make it easy for developers, please add the header as Copyright Profile and set it as default for the Kylin project.

 ![](images/coding_convention/coding_convention_4.png)